 The unpredictable nature of the 2003 growing season began with a series of early heat spikes in March, followed by the wettest April on record.
 A long cool summer allowed the fruit flavors to evolve beautifully ahead of the sugar accumulation.
 Heat spikes in September helped move the harvest forward after many felt it would be a late year.

-The 2002 vintage will be remembered by a long, mostly mild growing season, followed by warm weather near the end of September that pushed the ripening level upward, concentrated fruit flavors and condensed the harvest.
-An early April frost and May rains gave way to a mild summer with ideal growing conditions - warm days and cool, even cold, nights.
+The 2002 vintage will be remembered as a long, mostly mild growing season, followed by warm weather near the end of September that pushed the ripening level upward, concentrated fruit flavors and condensed the harvest.
+An early April frost and May rains gave way to a mild summer with ideal growing conditions—warm days and cool, even cold, nights.
 Overall, the grape crop was balanced, showing excellent intense colors and flavor concentrations.
 While per-acre tonnage was generally lower than average, the overall yield of the entire Napa Valley appellation was average to above average.

-An early spring, a surprise frost and early heat spikes led to a bit of a roller coaster ride for the 2001 vintage crop.
-But the weather evened out, condensing the harvest and producing a near simultaneous harvest of grapes.
-The up and down temperatures began with a cold and harsh March, with two deceptive heat spikes into the 80s, which coaxed the vines into a slightly earlier bloom.
-The hottest May on record and the third hottest June (in total degree days) led to a harvest time around two to three weeks ahead of normal.
+An early spring, a surprise frost and early heat spikes led to a bit of a roller coaster ride for the 2001 crop.
+The up-and-down temperatures began with a cold and harsh March, with two deceptive heat spikes into the 80s, which coaxed the vines into a slightly earlier bloom.
+The hottest May on record and the third hottest June (in total degree days) led to harvest around two to three weeks ahead of normal.
 August cooled to near perfect temperatures with cool nights, allowing the grapes to settle and extend the all-important hang time on the vine, producing remarkably clean fruit.

 The 21st century in the Napa Valley began with a virtually picture perfect growing season.
 The almost uneventful spring and summer weather pattern, every grower's dream, produced fruit of exceptional quality.
 A cool, even growing season throughout, except for a three-day heat stretch of unusually high temperatures in June and ominous rain clouds in late August, led to a compact harvesting period that finished in mid-October.
 Yields were were average on a per acre basis, however, with numerous post-phylloxera vineyards coming on line, the year's overall tonnage was up noticeably.